 - Two-way radios — Require significantly more user education to emulate the clarity, coverage, and convenience of the devices we test here.

-- Nautical Options — There are many nautical devices that use some of the same technology and protocols.
+- Nautical Options — Many nautical devices use some of the same technology and protocols.
 We did not test them.

 Still not sure?
 Take a look at our buying advice article for more info.